EATING QUESTIONNAIRE

 Remember, as we said above, try not to let the 'labels' or 'names' put you off: most people with food and eating problems experience a combination of these, often at the same time or over a period of time.
 No matter what problems and difficulties you are experiencing, you deserve help, support and someone to talk to.
 We are here to listen, support and be with you on the journey to getting better.

 Please tick which of the statements below apply to you.
 There are no right or wrong answers - just your own personal experiences.
-This questionaire is for you: please note that we DO NOT receive a copy of your answers and your form WILL NOT be sent to us.

 Yes